 3m Vinyl Wrap

 3m Vinyl car wrap is our favorite wrap material.
 The team at 3m has created a great name from wrap installers by offering a high-quality product vinyl wrap.
-A 3m vinyl car wrap is great for contour and complicated wraps.
+3m Vinyl is great for contour and complicated surfaces.
 The 3m wrap film shrinks when we apply heat with a heat gun.
 There are microscopic peaks and valleys called Air Release in the materials that allow air to be released, so it reduces air bubbles and air pockets.
 Although they produce many types of vinyl, we use the 3m car wrap we use is called 3m 1080.
 We can order this vinyl in white or over 100 different 3m vinyl wrap colors.

 Avery Vinyl Wrap

 A lot of wrap shops use 3m 1080 vinyl when they talk about vinyl wrapping a car.
 Avery Dennison wrap is another high-quality wrap vinyl company that is highly regarded by wrap installers at a fraction of the cost.
 Sometimes using 3m 1080 film may be overkill for your project if there are no compound curves.
 For example, if you are getting a large fleet of flat surfaced wraps such as a ford transit wrap, then you may save $1000’s of dollars by going with an Avery vinyl wrap.
 It is generally about $200 less per vehicle wrap.
 If you are custom wrapping a higher end car with a lot of contours such as a BMW vinyl wrap, then 3M1080 vinyl is your best choice.
 Avery vinyl comes in over 100 car wrap colors.
 If you are looking for a 3m clear vinyl wrap, please see our clear vinyl page.